Tall hiking boots. Comfortable out of the box with…

 The forefoot on the Biom Hike tapers inwards, meaning that the big toe has the most space ahead of it.
 Most other boots taper towards the middle, meaning that the second toe has the most room.
 My second toe protrudes ahead of my big toe, so I worried that the shape of the Biom Hike might cause me blisters.
 I therefore gambled by going a size up.
 Normally I wear hiking boots in size 45 (US size 11.5), but I ordered my Biom Hike 1.7s in size 46 (US size 12/12.5).

 The gamble has worked.
 Ecco boots tend to be shallower in the forefoot than other makes.
-This, coupled with a well-contoured heel cup, means that my size 46 Biom Hikes hold my feet more securely than my size 45 Uplanders.
+This, coupled with a well-contoured heel cup, means that my size 46 Biom Hikes hold my feet at least as securely as my size 45 Uplanders.
 Before comparing the two I inserted thin volume reducers under the insoles of my Biom Hikes.
 But I have a pair of high-volume Superfeet Orange insoles in my Uplanders, so if anything the comparison was skewed in favour of the Uplanders.

 The leather uppers of the Biom Hike 1.7 feel supple and flex easily with the foot.
 This includes both the forefoot and the shaft—the two places where boots usually need breaking in.
 To really test the shaft for flexibility I would need to walk on a slope, which I have not done in these boots.
 But I'm sure any stiffness that might be felt on a slope would quickly work itself off.